Altium-Designer-addons/scripts-libraries/Scripts - PCB/MoveAPdesignators2/README.md

 If you are a newcomer to Altium scripts, [please read the "how to" wiki page](https://github.com/Altium-Designer-addons/scripts-libraries/wiki/HowTo_execute_scripts).

 # Changelog
-2022-11-28 - Ver 2.0 : Initial release based on MoveAPdesignators scrip Ver 1.2; uses new string justification settings and fixed bug with designator not actually moving coords; added presets and restore last used values
+2022-11-28 - Ver 2.0 : Initial release based on MoveAPdesignators scrip Ver 1.2; uses new string justification settings and fixed bug with designator not actually moving coords; added presets and restore last used values\
+2022-11-28 - Ver 2.01 : fixed justification for rotated strings (approximated to nearest 90° rotation)

 ## Credits